kcstarless/flyaway/README.md

 ## Vite + React + SASS
 For this project I will be using Vite for javascript bundler with React and Sass.
 I thought about using Vue.js instead of React but I am still learning React so decided to spend more time on it.
-Sass is my go to CSS as I like was it's structured and able to separate different components.
+Sass is my go to CSS as I am more familiar with it and give me more control over tailwind CSS.

+## Amadeus API GDS, Gobal Distribution System
+Flight information and booking process will be handle by [Amadeus API](https://developers.amadeus.com/).
+Amadeus is one of big three flight/travel GDS which provide real time flight information data.
+The app will be running on <i>test environment</i> which has some limitations as Amadeus provides limited data collections and most uses static cached data in this mode.

+### Step-by-step: flight booking process
+1. <b>Search for flights</b> - Using `Flight Offers Search API` endpoint to search for flights based on users desired criteria.
+2. <b>Confirm availability and fare</b> - Selected flight offer must be locked in with `Flight Offers Price API` as airfare fluctuates.
+During this process you add aditional function like extra bags or legroom can be purchased on top of flight ticket.
+3. <b>Making a booking</b> - Once fare is confirmed booking is made using `Flight Create Orders API`.
+This creates <i>Passenger Name Record</i>, a unique identifier which contains reservation data like passenger information and itinerary details.
+4. <b>Complete payment<b> - Payment is handle using either Amamdeus airline consolidators (acting as broker) for non-accredited agents and through BSP (Billing and Settlement Plan) or ARC (Airline Reporting Corporation) for accredited agents.
+5. <b>Issue a ticket</b> - Once payment and booking is logged ticket will be issued by accredited agents or consolidators.

+Note.
+In this app payment is handle by using [Stripe](https://stripe.com/) and I have combined the step <b>3, 4 and 5<b> into one as I won't be using accredited agents or consolidators.

 ## Authentication React -> Rails
 Access Token: When a user signs in, they receive an accessToken, which is used to authenticate requests to protected resources.
 This token usually has a short expiration time (e.g., minutes).

 Refresh Token: Along with the accessToken, the user also receives a refreshToken.
 This token is used to obtain a new accessToken when the original one expires without requiring the user to log in again.

-Typical Flow:
+### Typical Flow Authentication Flow
-Initial Sign-In: The user provides their credentials, and upon successful sign-in, they receive both an accessToken and a refreshToken.
+- `Initial Sign-In:` The user provides their credentials, and upon successful sign-in, they receive both an accessToken and a refreshToken.
-Making Authenticated Requests: The application uses the accessToken to authenticate requests to the API.
+- `Making Authenticated Requests:` The application uses the accessToken to authenticate requests to the Rails Backend API.
-Token Expiration: Once the accessToken expires, the application uses the refreshToken to request a new accessToken.
+- `Token Expiration:` Once the accessToken expires, the application uses the refreshToken to request a new accessToken.
-Handling Refresh: If the refreshToken is valid, the server issues a new accessToken.
+- `Handling Refresh:` If the refreshToken is valid, the server issues a new accessToken.
 This can happen seamlessly in the background without requiring the user to log in again.
-Sign Out: When the user signs out, the application clears both tokens from storage.
+- `Sign Out:` When the user signs out, the application clears both tokens from storage.
 Implementation Steps:
-Store the refreshToken: You should store the refreshToken in localStorage (or a more secure method like an HttpOnly cookie) to use it for fetching new accessTokens.
+- `Store the refreshToken:` You should store the refreshToken in localStorage (or a more secure method like an HttpOnly cookie) to use it for fetching new accessTokens.
-Handle Token Refreshing: Create a function that checks if the accessToken is expired and, if so, uses the refreshToken to get a new one.
+- `Handle Token Refreshing:` Create a function that checks if the accessToken is expired and, if so, uses the refreshToken to get a new one.
-Call Refresh Token Endpoint: Implement the API call to the endpoint responsible for refreshing the tokens, which might look something like this:
+- `Call Refresh Token Endpoint:` Implement the API call to the endpoint responsible for refreshing the tokens, which might look something like this:

 ## Stripe payment
 Payment is processed using Stripe specifically stripe element.
 I first wanted to use stripe-hosted page for payment for simplicity sake but I realise this approach needs pre created product/price on stripe to work.
-So this approached is won't work as there are many flight with varied prices.
+So this approached won't work as there are many flight with varied prices.
 So I had to go with second option which was to create custom payment flow.
 Where final price calculate on the server side and push to front end then to stripe.

 During testing environment I required Ngrok to allow testing of webhook over https for stripe

 Rails API was used to create stripe payment of intent (`client_secret`) and React handles the user payment through stripe's `confirmPayment` method.
-## Material UI
-I tried using minimal MUI to start with but after and instead try to build my own.
-But after trying to create auto complete in Javascript/React and seeing how much time it consumed (I got faster but still) I decided to use MUI for following components.
-- Departure time and flight duration slider.

-## React libraries
-- react-icons: I like the fact that I can directly use css to style the icons with cluttering the return statement with svg file path or changing color `fill` individually on file it self.
-- react-hook-form: Decided to try this one out for better form building experience.

-- React-actioncable-provider for ActionCable interaction between Rails and react.

 ## API requests
 Rails will handle all API request and React will use it to provide Real-time Feedback, eg destination location in flight search.

-Example request flow is as follow:
+#### Example request flow is as follow:
 1. User interact with React:
     - The user types a keyword (eg. "sy" for "Sydney") in an input field
     - React frontend(`client`) makes a GET request to the Rails backend.